Plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 Reflective Silver Plastic Mulch

 If whiteflies and aphids are a problem, this innovative product can be very helpful.

 Furthermore, studies conducted at Virginia Tech indicate that the use of silver plastic mulch discourages cucumber beetles on both squash and cucumber plants.

 According to studies conducted at Penn State, bell pepper plants produce significantly more fruit when planted using silver plastic mulch than when black plastic is used.

-Biodegradable plastic mulch (BioTelo) made of corn starch along with other biodegradable substances is currently available in black and clear.
+Biodegradable plastic mulch (BioTelo), made of corn starch and other biodegradable substances, is currently available in black and clear.

 Research conducted by Cornell University indicates that this mulch works just as well as “traditional” plastic products and can simply be left in place to break down and enrich the soil when it begins to wear out. [source]